ectrc/snow/readme.md

 - **Save The World**.
 This is a very large task and will require a lot of work.
 It is not a priority at the moment and might be done after the Battle Royale experience is complete.

 ## Supported MCP Actions

-> These are request made from Fortnite to the server to perform actions on the profile.

 `QueryProfile`, `ClientQuestLogin`, `MarkItemSeen`, `SetItemFavoriteStatusBatch`, `EquipBattleRoyaleCustomization`, `SetBattleRoyaleBanner`, `SetCosmeticLockerSlot`, `SetCosmeticLockerBanner`, `SetCosmeticLockerName`, `CopyCosmeticLoadout`, `DeleteCosmeticLoadout`, `PurchaseCatalogEntry`, `GiftCatalogEntry`, `RemoveGiftBox`, `RefundMtxPurchase`, `SetAffiliateName`